Cleopatra and her natural products

 Cleopatras beauty secrets

-Think that Carmine is still used nowadays in cosmetics, in candy, and as food coloring.
+Think that Carmine is still used nowadays in cosmetics, in candy, and as a food coloring.
 We have all heard that to keep her skin soft and smooth, she would take a milk and honey bath.
 It would leave a fresh and sweet smell.

 A heartwarming story about Cleopatras soap

 The soap of Aleppo originates in antique Babylonia.
 Known in history as the first soap or also as Cleopatra’s soap.
 Later it traveled to other countries like France where it is known as the soap of Marseille and in Spain as the soap of Castilla.
 The ingredients are 100% natural with a mixture of 60% virgin olive oil and 40% laurel leaf oil.

 Since 2015, Mrs. Buzon has led a Spanish company dedicated to the import and export of special machinery used in beauty salons.
 She travels a lot and especially to Turkey, where she came in contact with refugees from Aleppo who are still making this soap.